ParticularlyPythonicBS/oeo_data/README.md

 - Python 3.12+
 - Git
 - `sqlite3` command-line tool
-- An active Cloudflare account with an R2 bucket.
+- An active Cloudflare account with **two** R2 buckets (one for production, one for staging).
-  - For the data in this repo, contact the OEO team for access to the R2 bucket.
+- For the data in this repo, contact the OEO team for access to the R2 buckets.

 ## ⚙️ Setup and Installation